KKhushhalR2405/PlantsvsWeeds/README.md

 ### Further Implementations

-Starting a school or university project to create a dataset of crop and weed seedling images in a local farming community and then create a weed detection model based on your dataset and deploying the model as a web app so farmers can use it.
+Starting a school or university project to create a dataset of crop and weed seedling images in a local farming community and then creating a weed detection model based on this dataset and deploying the model as a web app so farmers can use it.

 ----------------------------------------------------------------------------------------------------------------------------------------